In Him Ministries:

 When a believer dies, their body is said to sleep and their soul goes to be with God (Luke 23:43).
 Believers are forever safe and secure in God’s presence (2 Cor.
 5:8; Phil.
 1:23; Heb.
 12:1; 1 Thess.
 5:10; Luke 16:19-31).
 The term “sleep” is never applied to the soul, or the spirit, only to the body.

 9).
-They also deny the biblical doctrine of Hell:
+Seventh-day Adventists deny the biblical doctrine of Hell:

 Seventh-day Adventists do not teach the biblical doctrine of hell.
-They, like Jehovah’s Witnesses, teach that unbelievers will be annihilated and that hell is temporary.
+They, like Jehovah’s Witnesses, teach that unbelievers will be annihilated and that hell is only a temporary punishment.

 Ellen G. White said: